WestleyArgentum/westleyargentum.github.io/README.md

 ### Summary

-I love working on interdisciplinary teams taking on creative and artistic work that demands crazy engineering.
+I enjoy working on interdisciplinary teams taking on creative and artistic work that demands complex engineering.
 I've helped create indie games, worked on platforms for visualization and simulation, and supported journalists by building tools and furthering research.

-Often I contribute as a software developer but I enjoy opportunities to help with on-the-ground reporting and I'm happy to do the work of deploying and supporting useful hardware and software systems.
+Often I contribute as a software developer but I will jump at opportunities to help with on-the-ground reporting and I'm happy to do the work of deploying and supporting useful hardware and software systems.

 ### Programming Skills